irandeno/espresso/README.md

-This project is under construction and is becoming a greate thing
+This project is under heavy construction and is becoming a great thing...